Metadata Artifact Retention Strategies for Geospatial Pipelines

-Geospatial pipelines generate substantial metadata overhead: ISO 19115/19139 XML records, FGDC CSDGM files, STAC JSON catalogs, DDI schemas, and custom YAML manifests.
-Without disciplined retention controls, these artifacts accumulate, inflate storage costs, obscure audit trails, and introduce compliance risks.
-Metadata Artifact Retention Strategies provide a structured approach to versioning, archiving, and purging metadata across the data lifecycle while preserving regulatory traceability and spatial reference integrity.
+Geospatial pipelines generate substantial metadata overhead: ISO 19115/19139 XML records, FGDC CSDGM files, STAC JSON catalogs, and custom YAML manifests.
+Without disciplined retention controls these artifacts accumulate, inflate storage costs, obscure audit trails, and introduce compliance risks when stale records contradict live datasets.
+Aligning retention policy with CI/CD Validation & Policy Enforcement for Spatial Data transforms housekeeping from a manual burden into an enforceable pipeline gate—one that runs on a schedule, posts audit logs, and blocks merges when incoming metadata violates lifecycle rules.

 Prerequisites